russellane/chase/README.md

                         (YYYY-MM-DD).
 Defaults to the end of time.
 Use `fom` to specify the first of this month.
     --category CATEGORY
                         Limit transactions to `CATEGORY`.
+If `--barchart` or `--piechart` are also given, then `--monthly` is implied.

 #### Misc options
     --no-color          Do not print report in color (default: `False`).

 #### Datafile options
-    --use-datafiles     Process the CSV files defined in the config file (default: `False`).
+    --use-datafiles     Process the `CSV` files defined under `datafiles` in the config file (default: `False`).
-    FILES               CSV files to process.
+    FILES               The `CSV` file(s) to process.

+#### Category Totals Chart
+  Plot the Total amount spent on each category across the date-range, in descending order of the amount spent on the category.
+This is the representation of the Category/Merchant Report with the `--totals-only` option.
+Use `--barchart` or `--piechart` to display this chart.

+#### Monthly Averages Chart
+  Plot the Average amount spent on each category per month, in descending order of the amount spent on the category.
+This is the representation of the Category Monthly Report with the `--averages-only` option.
+Use `--barchart` or `--piechart`, along with the `--monthly` or `--averages-only` option to display this chart.

+#### Monthly Category Chart
+  Plot the Amount spent each month on a given category.
+Use `--barchart` or `--piechart`, along with the `--category CATEGORY` option to display this chart.

 #### General options
     -h, --help          Show this help message and exit.